sameeranjoshi

 Whoami –help

-For more information please connect:
+For more information, please connect:

-1. On my @sameeran_joshi twitter handle
+1. @sameeran_joshi Twitter handle

 2. On Linkedin

-3. My github profile
+3. github profile

-4. Email me at joshisameeran17_at_gmail_dot_com
+4. Email joshisameeran17_at_gmail_dot_com

-5. Check out my resume
+5. Check out resume

 Research Interest

-I am interested in working at the intersection of Programming Languages and Computer Architecture, where I can design new abstractions and compilation techniques for existing and emerging architectures.
-In general, my research interests are in Programming Languages, Compilers and High Performance Computing(HPC).
-I revolve around Libraries, Languages, and Compilers.
+Sameeran Joshi is interested in working at the intersection of Programming Languages and Computer Architecture, where he can design new abstractions and compilation techniques for existing and emerging architectures.
+Specifically, his research interests include programming languages, compilers, and high-performance computing (HPC).
+He revolves around Libraries, Languages, and Compilers.

 Publications